-FCAS Providers may apply to AEMO under NER 3.8.3 to aggregate their ancillary service generating units or ancillary service loads for the purposes of central dispatch.
+FCAS Providers may apply to AEMO under NER 3.8.3 to aggregate their ancillary service generating units or ancillary service loadsancillary service units for the purposes of central dispatch.
 Where aggregation has been approved, market ancillary service offers must only be made in respect of the Aggregated FCAS Facility.